oneapi-src/level-zero-spec/core/PROG.md

     ...
 ```

+## Memory Barriers
+Memory barriers are always handled implicitly by the driver.

+@todo [**Brandon**] need to define the rules when _when_ memory barriers occur.

 # <a name="sp">Synchronization Primitives</a>
 There are three types of synchronization primitives:
 1. **Fences** - used to communicate to the host that command queue execution has completed.
 2. **Events** - used as fine-grain host-to-device, device-to-host or device-to-device waits and signals within a command list.
 3. **Semaphores** - used for fine-grain control of command lists execution across multiple, simultaneous command queues within a device.

+The following are the motivations for seperating the different types of synchronization primitives:
+- Allows device-specific optimizations for certain types of primitives:
+    + fences may share device memory with all other fences for the queue or device.
+    + events may be implemented using pipelined operations as part of the program execution.
+    + semaphores may be implemented without device memory.
+- Allows distinction on which type of primitive may be shared across devices.

 ## Fences
 - A fence is associated with single command queue.
 - A fence can only be signaled from a device's command queue (e.g. between execution of command lists)
   and can only be waited upon from the host.
 - A fence only has two states: not signaled and signaled.
 - A fence cannot be shared across processes.
 - An application can use ::xeFenceQueryElapsedTime to calculate the time (in milliseconds) between two fences' signals.